-Clinical experiences at Dartmouth-Hitchcock are divided between our two major teaching sites, DHMC and the Veteran's Affairs White River Junction Medical Center, which is located 10 miles from DHMC.
+Clinical experiences here are divided between our 2 major teaching sites, Dartmouth Hitchcock Medical Center and the Veteran's Affairs White River Junction Medical Center (VAMC), which is located 10 miles from Dartmouth Hitchcock Medical Center.

-These two institutions offer a wide spectrum of clinical disease severity, patient demographics, and medical delivery systems.
+These 2 institutions offer a wide spectrum of clinical disease severity, patient demographics, and medical delivery systems.

 Phlebotomy, IV, radiology, transport, and specialty consultations (medical, surgical, and subspecialist) are available 24/7.
-Dartmouth-Hitchcock uses a fully digital radiology system.
+Dartmouth Hitchcock Medical Center uses a fully digital radiology system.
 All images are viewable from any computer within our system.

 All 24 hour call in our program has been replaced with a night float based system at both sites.

-Outpatient services at Dartmouth-Hitchcock include a busy General Internal Medicine clinic and a full array of subspecialty ambulatory clinics.
+Outpatient services at Dartmouth Hitchcock Medical Center include a busy General Internal Medicine clinic and a full array of subspecialty ambulatory clinics.
 Residents have a continuity clinic in GIM throughout their training, and have the opportunity to work in the subspecialty outpatient clinics during elective months.
 Outpatient services are delivered in an attached Ambulatory Care center improving the resident experience in the outpatient clinic.
 Residents also rotate through the Emergency Department throughout their training.

 The VA White River Junction Medical Center serves as a community hospital for the local veteran population and their families.
 Working closely with faculty, residents follow their patients throughout their hospital stay, providing continuity of care among the medical wards, emergency room, and ICU.
 Support services including IV, phlebotomy, and radiology are available 24 hours a day.
-Subspecialty consults are available through VA staff, or through referral to DHMC.
+Subspecialty consults are available through VA staff, or through referral to Dartmouth Hitchcock Medical Center.

 Outpatient experiences at the VA include a continuity clinic for residents, emergency room experiences, and subspecialty outpatient clinics.